-The most favorable season to visit France is summer (July and August), This also a prime time for festivals and fairs!
-While there’s never really a bad time to visit the South of France, it’s a good idea to plan when you go with the weather in mind as there’s more scope to enjoy the kind of holiday you really want.
+The most favorable season to visit France is summer (July and August), This is also a prime time for festivals and fairs!
+While there’s never really a bad time to visit the South of France, it’s a good idea to plan when you go with the weather in mind as there is more scope to enjoy the kind of holiday you want.

 Use websites like Expedia, Skyscanner to find the best route for you.